 ASU students reported the following items as being traumatic or very difficult to handle within the last 12 months:

 Sources:American College Health Association.
-American College Health Association-National College Health Assessment and Supplemental Questions: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096).
+American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
+Baltimore: American College Health Association; Spring 2018 (n=1.304).

 What is Stress?